-While ‘Requested Resource is in use’ pop-up may look harmless or intriguing, you do need to worry and rule out the possibility of your computer being affected with malware.
+While “Requested Resource is in use” pop-up may look harmless or intriguing, you do need to worry and rule out the possibility of your computer being infected with malware.

-SmartService blocks the antivirus software installed on your computer and displays ‘The Requested resource is in use’ error, when you try to run the antivirus program.
+SmartService Malware blocks the antivirus software installed on a Windows computer and displays “The Requested resource is in use” message, when you try to run the antivirus program.

-It also prevents you from closing spyware and adware programs installed on your computer by displaying ‘The operation could not be completed.
-Access Denied’ message.
+This malware also prevents you from closing spyware and adware programs installed on your computer by displaying “The operation could not be completed.
+Access Denied” message.

-If you are seeing Requested Resource is in use error while trying to open a File or Folder, disabling the Preview Pane (Method#1 below) might help you fix the problem.
+If you are seeing Requested Resource is in use error while trying to open a File or Folder, disabling the Preview Pane (Method#1 below) should help in fixing the problem.

 If you are getting Requested Resource is in use error while trying to remove a Printer Port, you can refer to this guide: Unable to Delete TCP/IP Printer Port in Windows 10.